Project Tracker Template: Free, Simple, & Customizable

 The Wrike logo.

-Wrike’s resource management template suits teams managing multiple interdependent workstreams.
-Its Kanban-style board groups tasks into categories like Deliverables, All Other Tasks, and This Month, which helps teams prioritize by timeline and project stage.
-Cards and status labels, on the other hand, make it easier to manage large-scale deliverables across departments.
+I use Wrike’s resource management template when I’m handling multiple interdependent workstreams at once.
+The Kanban-style board organizes tasks into categories like Deliverables, All Other Tasks, and This Month, which helps me prioritize by timeline and project stage.
+Cards and status labels make it easier to manage large-scale deliverables across departments amid large work volumes.

 Wrike project deliverables dashboard with categorized tasks showing status, due dates, and project stage labels.